Vikiwest/Advice-Generator-App/README.md

 ##Built with
--HTML
+- HTML
--CSS
+- CSS
--JAVASCRIPT
+- JAVASCRIPT

 #What i learned

 What i learned from the html and css.

--I learned that i should know how to structure my elements, so that it does not cause conflicts when building.
+- I learned that i should know how to structure my elements, so that it does not cause conflicts when building.

 What i learned was from the javascript.

 - I learned that performing a Dom manipulation, using document.querySelector, when trying to use class names which entails that a dot should be added before the class name
 (document.querySelector(".description");

--When using document.getElementById, i should make sure to have an id assigned to the html element in the document which will be used to get the element id in the javascript function.
+- When using document.getElementById, i should make sure to have an id assigned to the html element in the document which will be used to get the element id in the javascript function.

 ##Continued Development
-I want to continue working on projects that uses dom manipulation and api integrations because my weakness is in this api integration.
+- I want to continue working on projects that uses dom manipulation and api integrations because my weakness is in this api integration.

 ##Useful resources
--i made use of chatgpt for some road blocks i had while building
+- I made use of chatgpt for some road blocks i had while building